GoogleContainerTools/skaffold/docs/content/en/docs/_index.md

 ## A Glance at Skaffold Workflow and Architecture

-Skaffold simplies your development workflow by organizing common development stages into one simple command.
+Skaffold simplifies your development workflow by organizing common development stages into one simple command.
 Every time you run `skaffold dev`, the system

 1. Collects and watches your source code for changes